sainyam/sainyam.github.io/content/openings/_index.md

 <b>Prospective Applicants:</b>
 If you’re interested in working together, please go over the list of project directions below or my <a href="https://sainyamgalhotra.com/publication/">publications</a> page to see what I work on.
 Find a paper that look interesting and read it fully.
 If you’re still interested, please complete the corresponding form below:
-1. Prospective Phd Applicants
+1. <a href="https://docs.google.com/forms/d/e/1FAIpQLScB64oYO9VPAYM9tVC7sPeVhvEqkS1G6s2XecVQyXMHw3pmFw/viewform?usp=sf_link"> Prospective Phd Applicants</a>
-2. Prospective visiting students (Undergrads, masters or PhDs)
+2. <a href="https://docs.google.com/forms/d/e/1FAIpQLSfJcW9vX4UMwd3K9WrDUQ9DtdpWfCmeYJEAAMybAdK-hwiSGQ/viewform?usp=sf_link">Prospective visiting students (Undergrads, masters or PhDs)</a>
-3. Cornell Masters and Undergrads (any department)
+3. <a href="https://docs.google.com/forms/d/e/1FAIpQLSfbPzEdt8hl4HNBcBkijtpFlMM0mv2EHkj3VDILSCsTiacL_g/viewform?usp=sf_link">Cornell Masters and Undergrads (any department)</a>

 Below is a list of topics that I am currently working on.
 I am always interested to expand the list of topics based on my students' interests.
 Feel free to suggest any new topic along with a justification and relevant ideas.